RedHatWorkshops/windows-containers-quickstart/docs/7-ns-explore.md

 There should be 3 pods running for this application.
 One for the frondend called netcandystore, one for the categories service called getcategories and a DB called mysql.

+If the helm installation finishes quickly, please examine the pods.
+It might be necessary to wait for approximately 10-20 minutes for this specific pod to become operational.
+When you run the command `"oc describe pod <netcandystore-78d78677c8-jmhtg> -n netcandystore` , you will be able to observe that it is currently retrieving the NCS image from quay.io.

 ```shell
 oc get pods -n netcandystore
 ```

 You can watch the progress of your pod here

 ```shell